ClusterCockpit/cc-metric-collector/README.md

 # Configuration

-Configuration is implemented using a single json document that is distributed over networkand may be persisted as file.
+Configuration is implemented using a single json document that is distributed over network and may be persisted as file.
 Granularity can be either `node`, or `core`.
 Frequency can be set on a per measurement basis.
 Supported metrics are documented [here](https://github.com/ClusterCockpit/cc-specifications/blob/master/metrics/lineprotocol.md).